OpenCyphal/public_regulated_data_types/README.md

 Follow the naming conventions defined in the specification.

-Every data type definition must have a header comment, where the first and the last lines are empty;
+Every data type definition shall have a header comment, where the first and the last lines are empty;
-every field must be preceded by a comment, unless it is absolutely certain that it is completely self-explanatory.
+every field shall be preceded by a comment, unless it is absolutely certain that it is completely self-explanatory.
 An exception is made for highly generic definitions which often do not require any additional comments.

-Attributes must be separated by exactly one blank line, excepting tightly related attributes and void fields used for pre-alignment (e.g., before dynamic arrays), in which case blank lines are not necessary.
+Attributes shall be separated by exactly one blank line, excepting tightly related attributes and void fields used for pre-alignment (e.g., before dynamic arrays), in which case blank lines are not necessary.
 More than one blank line is never allowed.
-There must be exactly one blank line at the end of the file.
+There shall be exactly one blank line at the end of the file.

-The lines of text must not be longer than 120 characters.
+The lines of text should not be longer than 120 characters.

 Here is an example: